 8. Not using a Porter and Walking Stick makes the Trek more difficult:

 Using a Porter at a nominal fee, Gorilla Trekking will free you to concentrate on the Trek and not on your Daypack.

 Using a porter is smart and the right thing for most.
 Not having one means additional discomfort for the next 3 to 7 hours on the trail.

 Porter and Walking Stick are two must-haves for Gorilla Trekkers, and it is a mistake to go without them.
-There is a small cost but well worth it.
-We include the Porter fee in all of our Safaris.
+Kabiza Wilderness Safaris provides both porter services and walking sticks to their clients on safari.